korayyenal/influential-films-networkx/README.md

 *Table 3 – Top 10 most influential movies, by PageRank*

 <!-- Finally, I derive a list of films that can be considered the most influential in the history of cinema.  -->

+The main differences between the two tables are highlighted in blue and red in Table 2 and Table 3, respectively.
+Comparing two tables, I have several observations:

+- First, there is temporal bias in Table 3.
+70% of the movies have been released before 1940.
+This is expected; PageRank rewards older films than more recent films.
+As a result, older movies tend to place higher in the list.

+- Second, the temporal bias is partially reduced in Table 2.
+This is due to the temporal nature of Long-Gap Citation Count, which excludes citatitons that are shorter than 25 years.
+As a result, there are more recent films in the Top 10 list, such as movies highlighted in blue.

+- Third, movies highlighted in red in Table 3 are excluded in Table 2.
+This is because those films were influential soon after their original release but did not stand the test of time because they did not get referenced by more recent films.

+- Finally, there is location bias in both cases.
+All movies in the Top 10 for both measures are American, with no other country represented in the Top 10 list.
+We can argue that the references that American movies receive are more accurately reflected in the dataset.

+### References

+Wasserman, M., Zeng, X.H.T. & Amaral, L.A.N.
+2014.
+“Cross-evaluation of metrics to estimate the significance of creative works”.
+Applied Mathematics.
+112 (5) 1281-1286.